mailpile/python-passcrow/docs/README.md

 are encapsulated in JSON objects as described below.

-Check the server's policy regarding token generation and supported features.
-Note this method may also return a valid access token if the user is authenticated using HTTP Auth or cookies.
+Check the server's policy regarding token generation and supported features, expiration times, etc. Note this method may also return a valid access token if the user is authenticated using HTTP Auth or cookies.

     GET /passcrow/policy
         <- (<POLICY OBJECT>)